exonum/exonum-doc/src/get-started/java-binding.md

   difficult.
 - Custom Rust services can be added to the application only by modifying and rebuilding thereof.
-- The application supports only one Java service.
-Support of multiple Java services is coming in the near future.

 ## See Also